 Chicago Architecture Biennial Names Yesomi Umolu Artistic Director of 2019 Edition

-With a background in architectural design and curatorial studies, Umolu focuses her work on global contemporary art and spatial practices.
+With a background in architectural design and curatorial studies, Umolu focuses on global contemporary art and spatial practices in her work.
 Her recent projects include the exhibitions “Kapwani Kiwanga: The Sum and Its Parts” (2017), “Material Effects: Contemporary Art from West Africa and the Diaspora” (2015), “The Land Grant: Forest Law” (2014), and “The Museum of Non Participation: The New Deal” (2013).
 Umolu currently serves as curator at the Reva and David Logan Center for the Arts at the University of Chicago.

 “Having my roots in the field of architecture, spatial questions have always been an important consideration of my work with contemporary artists, architects, and urbanists from across the world,” Umolu said in a statement.
 “I am excited to embark on the journey of engaging the city of Chicago and its publics, as well as visitors to Chicago from across the country and around the world, in these conversations.”